anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_10 title="Enroll Status telemetry exchange" artwork-align="center"}

-In case the TLS connection to the registrar is already closed, the Registrar-Agent opens a new TLS connection with the registrar as stated in {{pvr}}.
+Second, the Registrar-Agent SHALL supply the enroll status telemetry to the registrar via HTTP-over-TLS POST to the registrar endpoint at `/.well-known/brski/enrollstatus`.
+The request body MUST contain one previously acquired eStatus artifact as defined in {{estatus_artifact}}.
+In the request header, the Content-Type field MUST be set to `application/jose+json`.

+Upon receiving an eStatus artifact, the registrar MUST process it as described in {{Section 5.9.4 of !RFC8995}}.
+Due to the Registrar-Agent in the middle, instead of the BRSKI TLS session with the pledge, the registrar MUST verify the signature of the eStatus artifact and that it belongs to an accepted device of the domain based on the `serial-number` field of the EE certificate contained in the JWS Protected Header of the eStatus.
+Note that if the Enroll Status indicates success, the eStatus artifact is signed with the new pledge LDevID credential;
+if it indicates failure, the pledge was unable to verify the received LDevID certificate and therefore signed with its IDevID credential.

+According to {{Section 5.9.4 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK in the success case or MAY fail with an HTTP 404 client error status code.
+The registrar MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.

+If the eStatus indicates failure, the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
+In this case, the registrar MUST revoke the pledge LDevID certificate.
+An example case for the registrar revoking the issued certificate is when the pledge was not able to verify the received LDevID certificate and therefore did not accept it for installation.

 ### Request Artifact: Enroll Status (eStatus)

-The Registrar-Agent sends the pledge enroll status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint at `/.well-known/brski/enrollstatus`.
-The Content-Type header is kept as `application/jose+json` as depicted in the example in {{estat}}.

-The registrar MUST verify the signature of the pledge enroll status.
-Also, the registrar SHALL validate that the pledge is an accepted device of the domain based on the contained product-serial-number in the LDevID certificate referenced in the header of the enroll status.
-The registrar SHOULD log this event.
-In case the pledge enroll status indicates a failure, the pledge was unable to verify the received LDevID certificate and therefore signed the enroll status with its IDevID credential.
-Note that the signature verification of the status information is an addition to the described handling in {{Section 5.9.4 of !RFC8995}}, and is replacing the pledges TLS client authentication by DevID credentials in {{!RFC8995}}.
+Identical to the Enroll Status (eStatus) artifact received from the pledge as defined in {{estatus_artifact}}.
+The Registrar-Agent MUST NOT modify eStatus artifacts.

 ### Response (no artifact)

-According to {{Section 5.9.4 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes.

-Based on the failure case the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
-In this case the registrar MUST revoke the certificate.
-An example case for the registrar revoking the issued LDevID for the pledge is when the pledge was not able to verify the received LDevID certificate and therefore did send a 406 (Not Acceptable) response.
-In this case the registrar may revoke the LDevID certificate as the pledge did no accepted it for installation.

-The Registrar-Agent may use the response to signal success / failure to the service technician operating the Registrar-Agent.
-Within the server log the registrar SHOULD capture this telemetry information.
+In this exchange, the response is a result of the HTTP(S) default transport for this specification.
+There is no artifact provided to the Registrar-Agent.

 ## Query Pledge Status {#query}

-The following assumes that a Registrar-Agent may need to query the status of a pledge.
+The following assumes that a Registrar-Agent might need to query the status of a pledge.
-This information may be useful to solve errors, when the pledge was not able to connect to the target domain during the bootstrapping.
+This information can be useful to solve errors, when the pledge was not able to connect to the target domain during bootstrapping.
-The pledge MAY provide the dedicated endpoint for the Query Pledge Status operation.
+A pledge MAY omit the dedicated endpoint for the Query Pledge Status operation (see {{pledge_component}}).

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+